thomas-zahner/website/content/posts/atlassian-experience.md

 So I think they've got their priorities wrong.
 I would advise them to [move slower and fix things](https://endler.dev/2024/move-slow-and-fix-things/), but stakeholders probably prefer to see shiny new features and AI.
+If people find that your platform is unreliable or unstable, they may lose trust.
+These people are likely to move to another platform.

-This may be a bit of an exaggeration, but I sometimes felt like I was living in a dictatorship when working in the Atlassian ecosystem.
+It may be a bit of an exaggeration, but I sometimes felt like I was living in a dictatorship when I was working in the Atlassian ecosystem.
 If the platform was free software, I could fix the technical problems myself, effectively solving the problem of understaffing or wrong priorities.
 When users are unhappy about changes a fork could be created, forcing the vendor to think more about changes.
 So while I've been ranting about Atlassian in this article, I think that the underlying problem is the proprietary nature of the products.

+There is no shortage of FOSS alternatives to Atlassian products, and if they continue to perform as they have in recent years, companies may consider alternatives.

 <br><br><br><br>